custom-components/ble_monitor/docs/parse_data.md

 BLE monitor has a service to parse BLE advertisements.
 This service can e.g. be used with ESPHome [BLE Gateway](https://github.com/myhomeiot/esphome-components#ble-gateway).

-You can also use this service to debug for you own home-brew sensor, as long as you make sure you follow the format of one of the existing sensors or better, our own HA BLE format.
+You can also use this service to debug for you own home-brew sensor, as long as you make sure you follow the format of one of the existing sensors or better, our own BTHome format.

 In this example you can see the BLE data packet from device with MAC address `A4:C1:38:B4:94:4C`, in the packet it's in reverse order `4C94B438C1A4`.
 The BLE packet should be in HCI format, with packet type HCI Event (0x04).
 The gateway id is optional and can e.g. be used to identify which ESPHome device did receive the message, which can be usefull for room localization.